Flagellation of Christ: In art

-It first appears in art in the West in the 9th century.
-It is almost never found in Byzantine art, and remains very rare in Eastern Orthodox art at any date.
-Initially found in illuminated manuscripts and small ivories, there are surviving monumental wall-paintings from around 1000 in Italy.
-From the start there are most often three figures, Christ and two servants of Pontius Pilate who whip him.
-In early depictions Christ may be naked, or wearing a long robe, facing out or seen from behind; from the 12th century it is standard that Christ wears a loincloth (perizoma) and faces out towards the viewer.
-Christ's face is normally visible, giving artists the "technical problem of showing him receiving the strokes on his back - the usual place - while at the same time leaving his face visible.
-Often he appears to be receiving the strokes on the front of his body.
+The Flagellation first appears in Western art in the 9th century.
+It is almost never found in Byzantine art, and remains very rare in Eastern Orthodox art of any date.
+Initially found in illuminated manuscripts and small ivories, there are surviving monumental wall-paintings of the subject from around 1000 in Italy.
+From the start, there are most often three figures, Christ and two servants of Pontius Pilate who flog him.
+In early depictions, Christ may be naked, or wearing a long robe, facing out or seen from behind; from the 12th century it is standard for Christ to wear a loincloth (perizoma) and face out towards the viewer.
+Christ's face is normally visible, giving artists the "technical problem of showing him receiving the strokes on his back – the usual place – while at the same time leaving his face visible".
+Often, he appears to be receiving strokes on the front of his body.

 Pontius Pilate is sometimes shown watching the scene, and his wife's servant may approach him with her message, and in the later Middle Ages, probably under the influence of Passion plays, the number of men beating Christ may be three or four, increasingly caricatured in the North as grotesque figures in the dress of contemporary mercenaries.
 Sometimes another figure, who may be Herod, is present.
 The Flagellation was at the hands of those working for Pontius Pilate, but the floggers may sometimes wear Jewish hats.
 Following the Maestà of Duccio, the scene may take place in public, before an audience of the Jewish people.

 The Franciscans, who promoted self-flagellation as a means of identification with the suffering of Christ, were probably responsible for a number of large Italian processional crosses in which the Flagellation occupies the back of the cross, with a Crucifixion on the front.
 These were presumably sometimes followed in processions by flagellants, who could see Christ suffering in front of them.

-In film

-In modern times, filmmakers have depicted Christ being flogged.
-It is a significant scene in Mel Gibson's 2004 The Passion of the Christ.
-In Kubrick's A Clockwork Orange, Alex imagines himself as a Roman soldier flogging Jesus.